Quantum-Optics-LKB/xp2nlse-ml/README.md

 ## Overview

-This repository introduces a Inception-Residual Network (Inception-Resnet) model dedicated to the estimation of parameters within the Nonlinear Schrödinger Equation (NLSE) representing the propagation of a laser beam inside a hot Rubidium vapor cell.
+This repository introduces a Inception-Residual Network (Inception-Resnetv2) model dedicated to the estimation of parameters within the Nonlinear Schrödinger Equation (NLSE) representing the propagation of a laser beam inside a hot Rubidium vapor cell.

 ## Workflow

 1. **Create Your Setup**: Design your experimental or simulation setup.
-2. **Record Output parameters**: Take note of all the parameters of the output camera that the dataset will need to become
+2. **Record Output parameters**: Take note of all the parameters of the output camera that the dataset will need to represent.
-3. **Generate Training Data**: The data is generated using [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) based on your parameters
+3. **Generate Training Data**: The data is generated using [NLSE](https://github.com/Quantum-Optics-LKB/NLSE) based on your parameters.
 4. **Train the Model**: Train the model using the generated data.
 5. **Estimate your parameters**: Apply the trained model to new data to estimate parameters.